QuantEcon/lecture-jax/README.md

 Jupyter notebook versions of each lecture are available for download via the website.

-## Submission of issues
+## Contributions

-To contribute to the lectures please [raise an issue](https://github.com/QuantEcon/lecture-jax/issues) for any errata that you may find when reading the lectures or please submit a Pull Request with a suggested fix.
+To comment on the lectures please add to or open an issue in the issue tracker (see above).

+We welcome pull requests!

-If submitting a pull request, please read the [QuantEcon style guide](https://manual.quantecon.org/intro.html).
+Please read the [QuantEcon style guide](https://manual.quantecon.org/intro.html) first, so that you can match our style.